oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![latest events in the compressed incident](images/event-compression/events-tab.png " ")

 9. Now let’s take a look at how to use and create these Event Compression Policies.

      At the top menu, click Setup > Incidents > Event Compression Policies.

      ![navigate to event compression policies page](images/event-compression/incidents-to-event-compression-policies.png " ")

-10. Here is the Event Compression Policies page with all the policies available.
-There are seven out-of-box policies that collectively represent recommended ways in which related events should be compressed together into a single incident.
-For example, there is a policy for target down events for a cluster database and its members.
+10. Here is the Event Compression Policies page.
+There are seven out-of-box policies that represent recommended ways to group related events together into a single incident.
 Click on any policy name to view more details on the compression.
-You also have the option to author your own policy if the out of the box policies do not satisfy your use cases.
+You also have the option to author your own custom policies.

      ![event compression policies page](images/event-compression/event-compression-policies-page.png " ")

-11. Let’s now take a look at the policy that created the compressed events we previously viewed.
-Click the policy with the name “Target down events for a database system and its members”. **Note:** This is not one of the seven out-of-box policies.
-It is a user-defined policy.
-You can differentiate between a user-defined policy and an out-of-box policy from the ‘Created By’ column.
+11. Let’s take a look at the custom policy that created the compressed events we previously viewed.

+     Click the policy with the name “Target down events for a database system and its members”.

      ![target down policy for database system and its members](images/event-compression/target-down-db-policy-highlighted.png " ")

-12. A screen slides out that has the compression policy information.
-Here you can view the Event Compression Logic for how the events were grouped together.
+12. Here you can view the Event Compression Logic for how the events were grouped together.

      For this example, the logic groups target availability events for a database system and its members into one incident if the events occurred within a 60 minute time frame.
 These events were compressed based on the ancestor (i.e., parent) target.
-Notice it also displays the incident message that will be displayed when the incident is created and cleared.

      ![details of target down policy for database system and its members](images/event-compression/target-down-db-details.png " ")